7 FAM 250

 7 FAM 253 RESPONSIBILITY

 a.
 Instructions and funds for the disposition of remains are the exclusive responsibility of the NOK or legal representative.
 The consular officer acts to assist and facilitate the NOK’s completion of this task.
-There are no official funds for this purpose, and a consular officer who makes commitments to local mortuaries or funeral homes without authority and funds from the NOK can be held personally liable for those commitments.
+There are no official funds for this purpose, and a consular officer who makes commitments to local mortuaries or funeral homes without authority and funds from the NOK may be held personally liable for those commitments.

 b.
 When a consular officer is confronted with the need for quick disposition of the remains and satisfied that instructions and funds have been committed, the officer may take some preliminary steps to begin the process pending confirmation from the NOK.

 c.
-Once the post receives notice of deposit of sufficient funds (either locally or with the Department) and instructions concerning the disposition of the remains, the consular officer has the authority and responsibility to see that the NOK’s desires, as expressed in the instructions, are carried out without delay.
+Once post receives notice of deposit of sufficient funds (either locally or with the Department) and instructions concerning the disposition of the remains, the consular officer has the authority and responsibility to see that the NOK’s desires, as expressed in the instructions, are carried out without delay.
 In following the NOK’s instructions, the consular officer must also comply with all local requirements and any relevant U.S. regulations as expeditiously as possible.
 The officer should seek to minimize the stress on the family and friends of the deceased.

 d.
 While the consular officer is required to obtain documentary proof of legal entitlement to release the personal effects of a decedent, no such requirement exists with regard to the disposition of remains.
 Generally, when there is a surviving spouse, that person is entitled to make the determination as to the disposition of remains.
 If there is no surviving spouse, the decedent’s natural children, then the parents, then the siblings make the decision.
 If both parents are deceased and are survived by a minor child, in theory the child’s legal guardian would make the decision regarding disposition of remains on behalf of the child, but this is usually accomplished through a discussion amongst surviving immediate relatives, provided there is no will or other instrument dictating disposition of remains.
 As noted above, in case of a dispute concerning the disposition of remains between NOK who may have equal rights, such as divorced parents with joint custody, the consular officer should urge the parties to seek agreement without delay.
 Should agreement be delayed, the parties should be advised that local law will have to be followed in the disposition of the deceased’s remains.